NeuripsCreativityWorkshop/2022/next.md

 We are currently working on the final format for these submissions.
 Please check back soon for details.

+PROPOSED:

+Please submit a short 1-4 page pdf which describes the artwork to be submitted.
+This should include any visuals of the artwork itself, the title and artist of the artwork, and optionally a short description.
+These will be used for evaluation only and all accepted works will resubmit final versions for publication on our website.

 ## Invited Speakers

 * Aaron Hertzmann